asamerh4/ansible-mesos/README.md

 - the copy process itself should be done using e.g. aws-cli, which also works really well for OTC-S3
 - when trying to upload huge amounts (+100TB) of data, consider alternative approaches, like exposing your data to some https-get endpoint, use datahubs like `code-de` or `esa sentinel sci hubs`  and pull this data from within the cloud (e.g. from an ingestion batch-system like in [asamerh4/sentinel3-s3-ingestion-pipeline](https://github.com/asamerh4/sentinel3-s3-ingestion-pipeline)).
 Some cloud providers offer import/export appliances (e.g. AWS-snowball), but that's another story
 - try to structure your data within a S3-bucket with meaningful and human readable `spatiotemporal indexes`.
-  -  if your data is already geo-refernced in some form, try to press it through a standardized tiling system, like MGRS or any other rectangular `{x/y/z}` system.
+  -  if your data is already geo-referenced in some form, try to press it through a standardized tiling system, like MGRS or any other rectangular `{x/y/z}` system.
   - an index (=folder structure within S3-bucket) could start with spatial info, continued by a temporal part and finished with product specific infos...
   - these object storage indexes do have significant impact on I/O throughput.
 Construct such a structure based on your future analytics use cases.
 Higher index level diversity guarantees better balancing on the S3-backend service. ~
   - like so: /sentinel3/30/U/2017/08/07/S3A_SL_1_RBT____20170807T220927_20170807T221227_20170808T004159_0179_021_001_0719_SVL_O_NR_002.SEN3/S9_BT_io.tif